jtt9340/queue/README.md

 * __show__ - `@Queue show`
 	* See who is currently in the Queue and what position they are in.
 * __help__ - `@Queue help`
-	* Display a man-page style help message in case you forget what commands you can do.
+	* Display a help message in case you forget what commands you can issue.

 ## Sample Run